ULHPC/ulhpc-docs/docs/hpc-schools.md

 	- Dec 7th - CB-MAI-SAVOIR 3.180 (morning) and 3.190 (afternoon)
 	- Dec 8th - CB-MAI-NOMBRE 1.010
 - Jan.
 2024, 18th and 19th, MNO - Belval campus - CB-MAI-NOMBRE 1.010
-- Additional dates will soon be announced
+- Currently there are no other sessions planned.
+Future sessions will be announced here.
+Please wait for announcements or contact the HPC team via [email](mailto:hpc-school-for-beginners@uni.lu) to express your interest.

 Limited spots available (usually 30 max).
-Please register by [emailing us](mailto:hpc-school-for-beginners@uni.lu)

 ### First day – Jupyter notebook on ULHPC / profiling efficient usage of Numpy